 Unsplash

-Rounding out the big four banks, Wells Fargo has nearly $1.7 trillion in assets, virtually all in the U.S. The bank offers a wide range of options for consumers and small businesses, including bank accounts, credit cards, personal loans, auto loans, home loans, small business loans, and investing and wealth management services.
+Rounding out the top three banks, Wells Fargo has around $1.7 trillion in assets, virtually all in the U.S. The bank offers a wide range of options for consumers and small businesses, including bank accounts, credit cards, personal loans, auto loans, home loans, small business loans, and investing and wealth management services.

 5. U.S. Bank